First Congregational Church (Salt Lake City, Utah): New church building in 1892

 In 1889 the congregation decided to replace Independence Hall with a larger building that could better accommodate the growth it was experiencing.
 Independence Hall's location in the city's growing central business district made it advantageous to sell the property and move to a new site outside the downtown area.
 After Independence Hall was sold for $50,000, a new church, located at the corner of First South and Fourth East, was built for a cost of $40,000.
 The new church, which opened for worship in May 1892, was a gray sandstone building with Romanesque architectural elements, designed by architect Warren H. Hayes.
 It could hold up to 1200 people in its octagonal sanctuary, with seating for 550 on the main floor, 250 in the balcony, and an additional 400 in the adjoining Sunday school room that was separated from the sanctuary by a moveable partition.

 The Chinese school that had been based in Independence Hall continued to operate in the new church building.
 In 1894 it was renamed the Chinese Christian Association and Evening School.

-Move to current building
+Foothill Drive building

 In 1965, First Congregational moved to a new building at 2150 Foothill Drive.
 The congregation transferred the pipe organ from the 1892 church into the new building.
 Built by Farrand and Votey, it was the largest organ in Utah when it was first installed in the old church, with 45 ranks, 70 stops, and 2,745 pipes.

+The congregation sold the Foothill Drive building in 2022, and began sharing a worship space with All Saints Episcopal Church.